danushvithiyarth/ArgoCd-project-CI_Process/README.md

 This project demonstrates the DevOps and GitOps methodology using Kubernetes and ArgoCD for continuous deployment.
 The CI process is responsible for building, testing, scanning, and pushing containerized application images to DockerHub.
 The project utilizes Jenkins, Terraform, Docker, Trivy, SonarQube, and OWASP Dependency-Check to ensure a robust CI pipeline.

-The application source code is taken from Boardgame Repository.
+The application source code is taken from public repository - "https://github.com/jaiswaladi246/Boardgame.git".
 This repository primarily focuses on the CI (Continuous Integration) process, where application code is built and tested before being pushed to the container registry.
+This repository contains Source code, Dockerfile, Jenkinsfile, Terraform script and all Activity logs.

 ## Technologies Used